 Sightings of orcas, also known as killer whales, are becoming increasingly frequent in Scottish waters.
 They can be usually seen in pods of around eight.
 Other species of whales that are regularly spotted off Scotland’s shores include minke whales (with tens of thousands spotted in and around the North Sea each year), though sei, sperm, fin, northern bottlenose and long finned pilot whales have also been sighted.
 How is that for an adventure?
 Find more ideas for wildlife watching.

 Catch a wee ferry boat from Port Appin and head over to the island of Lismore, to cycle the length of the island.
 Or take the ferry from Gallanach near Oban across to Kerrera and do the same – you can even incorporate fishing and wildlife watching as part of the trip.
+A short hop from Glasgow, the accessible pinnacle of Ben Lomond offers an absolute blast for mountain bikers, too!
+Find out more about mountain biking in Scotland.

 15. An after-dark adventure

 …because adventure doesn’t stop when the sun goes down.
 Scotland boasts some of the clearest skies in Europe, which provide exceptional conditions for stargazing.
 The Galloway Forest Park is UK’s first Dark Sky Park, while Hebridean island of Coll and the town of Moffat in Dumfries & Galloway also offer fantastic conditions for watching the wonders of the night sky.
-Have you tried that yet?
+Have you tried it yet?

 16. Final tip… Go off-grid for a day

 Consider leaving your mobile phone behind.
 Unplug yourself from the modern world and enjoy a digital detox.
 Spend a day roaming hills and mountains in Ardnamurchan, Sunart, Morvern or Knoydart in the Lochaber area of the Highlands or up in the North Highlands.
-The sense of freedom and isolation (in a positive sense) you will feel is really indescribable!
+The sense of freedom and isolation (in a positive sense) you will feel is indescribable!

 Have we awoken the adventurer in you yet?